SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/syntax.md

 ###### narrow

-A complement clause is a clause that is a verbal argument. a complementizer (traditional definition) is a head that transforms a clause into a complement clause (may not always be necessary).
+a complementizer (traditional definition) is a head that transforms a clause into a complement clause (may not always be necessary).

 ###### broad